GlobalClimateForum/DIVACoast.jl/docs/src/index.md

 function expected_damage(cfm::CoastalFloodModel)
 ```

-# External Drivers
+# Drivers

-For the external drivers of sea-level rise and socio-economic development, DIVA provides convenient data readers.
-These readers also provides values for any future point in time by **interpolating** piecewise linearly between time steps and **extrapolating** linearly from the last available time step.
+DIVA provides convenient data readers for external drivers such as sea-level rise and socio-economic development.
+These readers provide values for any future point in time by **interpolating** piecewise linearly between time steps and **extrapolating** linearly from the last available time step.
+All readers also provide growth rates between two points in time.
+Growth rates can be returned in three different ways as AnnualGrowthPercentage, AnnualGrowth, GrowthFactor.

-## Deterministic Scenario Reader
+## 1D deterministic scenarios

-**Socio-economic-scenarios** can be managed using the `ScenarioReader` function.
-This reader can be used to retrieve certain growth rates between two years and within a certain ssp scenario.
-Growth rates can be returned in three different types: AnnualGrowthPercentage, AnnualGrowth, GrowthFactor.
+**Socio-economic-scenarios** often come as deterministic scenarios and can be handled using the `DeterministicScenarioReader`.

 ```@docs
 Main.DIVACoast.ScenarioReader